Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The U.S. Consumer Product Safety Commission (CPSC) recalled more than 100,000 residential elevators just from 2021 to 2022.
-While it may be uplifting to hear that the government acted before more people could get hurt, many people still fall victim to the ups and downs of the elevator world every day.
+The U.S. Consumer Product Safety Commission (CPSC) recalled more than 100,000 residential elevators from 2021 to 2022.
+While it may be reassuring to know the government acted before more people were hurt, many people still fall victim to elevator injuries.

-Keep in mind that it's not enough that you would suffer an inconvenience from getting momentarily stuck in an elevator.
-You can sue for being stuck if you reasonably suffered from a physical injury or emotional distress, which usually means there was a serious elevator malfunction.
+But you can take legal action for being stuck if you reasonably suffered from a physical injury or emotional distress.
+These issues usually means there was a serious elevator malfunction.

 Types of Elevator Injury Claims

-Let's pretend that our imaginary friend, Alex, is on and about their shopping day.
-Alex goes up and down different stairs and steps onto all kinds of escalators in between visiting different stores.
-As a normal part of life, Alex also has to step into elevators from time to time, whether it's to get to their apartment or to reach the top floor of their favorite department store.
+Alex is out and about on their shopping day.
+In between visiting different stores, Alex goes up and down stairs and steps onto all kinds of escalators.
+As a normal part of life, Alex also has to step into elevators from time to time, whether it’s to get to their apartment or to reach the top floor of their favorite department store.

-As it so happens, Alex's favorite mall is only accessible through an elevator.
+Alex’s favorite mall is only accessible through an elevator.
 As the elevator doors open, Alex steps in and presses the button to get onto the next floor.
-Unfortunately, things don't go as planned: as the doors close, the elevator jolts up and down.
-Alex presses the emergency button, but nothing seems to be working.
+Unfortunately, things don’t go as planned.
+As the doors close, the elevator jolts up and down.
+Alex frantically presses the emergency button, but nothing seems to be working.

 Onlookers hear Alex’s scream through the elevator shaft, and they call the fire department.

-By the time rescue arrives, Alex has suffered serious injuries.
-These include:
+By the time rescue arrives, Alex has suffered serious injuries, including:

-- Emotional distress from claustrophobia—Alex was stuck in there for a whole hour, and the cramped elevator space gave Alex a complete mental breakdown.
+- Emotional distress from claustrophobia — Alex was stuck in there for an hour, and the cramped elevator space gave Alex a complete mental breakdown.

 Alex will claim all of these injuries — physical and mental — in a negligence lawsuit for premises liability.
 If Alex dies from these injuries, Alex’s representative may bring a wrongful death lawsuit against the negligent parties.